Enapter/rockamalg/README.md

 Note, that Lua version should not be specified and commas and quotes are omitted.

-Save this into file (e.g. `deps`) and you can amalgamate your `firmware.lua` with all dependencies via command:
+Save this into file (e.g. `deps`) and you can amalgamate your `ucm.lua` with all dependencies via command:
 ```
-docker run --rm -it -v $(pwd):/app enapter/rockamalg amalg -o out.lua -d deps firmware.lua
+docker run --rm -it -v $(pwd):/app enapter/rockamalg amalg -o out.lua -d deps ucm.lua
 ```

 ### Rockspec